Overview

 - Delivers a PL PDI (config file) via Linux® or U-Boot at runtime

-Segmented configuration is available as an early access (EA) feature in the 2024.2 release.
+Segmented configuration is available in the 2025.1 release.
 Please refer to the GitHub tutorials for more details.

 Resources